 Fee for public utility right-of-way: $100.

-Before a permit may be issued for making any excavation or opening in any street or public way, the applicant shall execute and deposit with the Director of Public Works an indemnity bond in the sum of $1,000, conditioned that he/she will indemnify and save harmless the Village and its officers from all liability for accidents and damage caused by any of his work, or by any unfaithful, imperfect or inadequate work done by virtue of his permit or for any other reason, and that he/she will replace and restore the pavement over any opening he/she may have made to as good a state and condition to the satisfaction of the Director of Public Works for one year, and that he/she will pay all fines imposed upon him/her for any violation of any rules or regulations governing street openings and drain laying adopted by the Village Board.
+Before a permit may be issued for making any excavation or opening in any street or public way, the applicant shall execute and deposit with the Director of Public Works an indemnity bond, conditioned that he/she will indemnify and save harmless the Village and its officers from all liability for accidents and damage caused by any of his work, or by any unfaithful, imperfect or inadequate work done by virtue of his permit or for any other reason, and that he/she will replace and restore the pavement over any opening he/she may have made to as good a state and condition to the satisfaction of the Director of Public Works for one year, and that he/she will pay all fines imposed upon him/her for any violation of any rules or regulations governing street openings and drain laying adopted by the Village Board.
 Such bond shall also guarantee that, if the Village elects to make the street repair, the person opening the street will pay all costs of making such repair and of maintaining the repair for one year.
 Recovery on such bond for any accident, injury, violation of law, ordinance, rule or regulation shall not exhaust the bond but it shall cover any and all accidents, injuries or violations during the period of excavation for which it is given.
 An annual bond may be given under this chapter covering all excavation work done by the principal for one year, which shall be conditioned as specified in this section and in the amount determined annually by the Department of Public Works as necessary to adequately protect the public and the Village.
+The amount of the indemnity bond shall be established by the Village Board and may from time to time be modified.
+The indemnity bond amount shall be included on the Village of Grafton Development Fee Schedule established by the Village Board and shall be available for review at the Department of Public Works and Building Inspection office.

 Prior to the commencement of excavation work, a permittee must furnish the Director of Public Works satisfactory written evidence that he/she has in force and will maintain during the life of the permit and the period of excavation, public liability insurance of not less than $100,000 for one person, $300,000 for one accident and property damage insurance of not less than $50,000.